 Research and Development.
-The decrease in our research and development expenses by 4.7% in 2020, compared to 2019, was primarily due to a decrease in personnel expenses.
-Research and development expenses as a percentage of total revenues decreased from 18.5% in 2019 to 17% in 2020, due to the decrease in expenses as mentioned above and an increase in total revenues attributed to the acquisitions of Message Mobile and GTX and the fact that research and development in the messaging segment represents a lower percentage of total revenues in comparison to our billing segment.
+The increase in our research and development expenses by 2.1% in 2021, compared to 2020, was primarily due to an increase in personnel expenses.
+Research and development expenses as a percentage of total revenues decreased from 17.0% in 2020 to 15.4% in 2021, due to the significant increase in total revenues attributed to the messaging segment and the fact that research and development in the messaging segment represents a lower percentage of revenues in comparison to our billing segment.

 Selling and Marketing Expenses.
-Selling and marketing expenses decreased from \$1.2 million in 2019 to \$1 million in 2020, mainly attributed to the decrease in sales commission expenses resulting from the lower revenues in our billing segment and a decrease in personnel expenses.
-Selling and marketing expenses as a percentage of total revenues decreased from 5.4% in 2019 to 4.2% in 2020, mainly due to the above-mentioned decrease and the fact that selling and marketing expenses in the messaging segment represents a lower percentage of total revenues in comparison to our billing segment.
+Selling and marketing expenses increased from \$1.0 million in 2020 to \$1.4 million in 2021, mainly attributable to an increase in personnel expenses.
+Selling and marketing expenses as a percentage of total revenues increased from 4.2% in 2020 to 5.3% in 2021, mainly due to the above-mentioned increase.

 General and Administrative Expenses.
-General and administrative expenses decreased from \$2.1 million in 2019 to \$1.8 million in 2020, mainly due to a decrease in administrative personnel expenses and a decrease in professional services incurred in 2019 as part of the Message Mobile and GTX acquisitions.
-General and administrative expenses as a percentage of revenues decreased from 9.2% in 2019 to 7.8% in 2020 due to the decrease in expenses as mentioned above and an increase in total revenues attributed to the acquisitions of Message Mobile and GTX and the fact that general and administrative expenses in the messaging segment represent a lower percentage of total revenues in comparison to our billing segment.
+General and administrative expenses decreased from \$1.8 million in 2020 to \$1.6 million in 2021, mainly due to a decrease in administrative personnel expenses, partially offset by an increase in professional services expenses incurred in 2021.
+General and administrative expenses as a percentage of revenues decreased from 7.8% in 2020 to 6.1% in 2021 due to the decrease in expenses as mentioned above and an increase in total revenues.

 Impairment of Goodwill.
-No impairment of goodwill was required following the annual assessment performed during 2019 and 2020.
+No impairment of goodwill was required following the annual assessment performed during 2020 and 2021.

 Financial Income, net.
+In 2021, financial income consisted of interest income on short-term bank deposits and income on marketable securities in the aggregate amount of \$112 thousand, offset by loss from currency exchange rate fluctuations in the aggregate amount of \$8 thousand, and bank charges in an aggregate amount of \$49 thousand.
 In 2020, financial income consisted of interest income on short-term bank deposits and marketable securities in the aggregate amount of \$255 thousand and gains from currency exchange rate fluctuations in the aggregate amount of \$147 thousand, offset by bank charges in an aggregate amount of \$23 thousand.
-In 2019, financial income consisted of interest income on short-term bank deposits and marketable securities in the aggregate amount of \$408 thousand and gains from currency exchange rate fluctuations in the aggregate amount of \$89 thousand, offset by bank charges in the aggregate amount of \$14 thousand.

 Taxes on Income.
 Taxes on income are comprised of current and deferred taxes.
 On a regular basis, we estimate our actual current tax exposures and assess temporary differences resulting from differing treatment of items for tax and accounting purposes.
 These differences result in deferred taxes, which are included in our consolidated balance sheet.
-In 2020, our taxes on income in the amount of \$459 thousand included mainly taxes on income in Israel in the amount of \$420 thousand and a decrease in deferred taxes in the amount of \$59 thousand.
-In 2019, our taxes on income in the amount of \$458 thousand included mainly taxes on income in Israel in the amount of \$316 thousand and a decrease in deferred taxes in the amount of \$2 thousand.
+In 2021, our taxes on income in the amount of \$936 thousand included taxes on income, mainly in Israel and in Germany, in the amount of \$992 thousand (\$687 thousand in Israel and \$305 thousand in Germany) and an increase in deferred taxes in the amount of \$96 thousand.
+In 2020, our taxes on income in the amount of \$459 thousand included taxes on income, mainly in Israel, in the amount of \$420 thousand and a decrease in deferred taxes in the amount of \$59 thousand.

-For a comparison of the year ended December 31, 2019 to the year ended December 31, 2018, please refer to Item 5 in our annual report on Form 20-F, filed with the SEC on March 18, 2020.
+For a comparison of the year ended December 31, 2020 to the year ended December 31, 2019, please refer to Item 5 in our annual report on Form 20-F for the year ended December 31, 2020, filed with the SEC on March 18, 2021.